Swen14/dockerized-django-locallibrary/README.md

 ---

-## Prerequisites
+# Prerequisites

-Before running the project, ensure you have:
+Before running this project, ensure you have:

 * Docker installed
 * Git installed
-* AWS EC2 Ubuntu instance (or any Linux machine)
+* An AWS EC2 Ubuntu instance (or any Linux machine)

 ---

-## Clone the Repository
+# Clone the Repository

 ```bash
 git clone https://github.com/<your-username>/dockerized-django-locallibrary.git